 Processing times for blue card applications

-Most blue card applications with no criminal history or other concerning information are processed within 28 business days and the blue card will usually arrive by post up to 21 days after the application has been approved.
+Most blue card applications with no criminal history or other concerning information are finalised within an average of 2 business days, with most being approved within 5 days.
+The physical blue card is then forwarded by post and can take up to 21 days to receive.

 Applications submitted online are usually processed more quickly than paper applications.